Tiny-Small/Evaluating-Chatbot-Performance/README.md

 ### 4. GPU+CPU Locally vs CPU Cloud Run

 Lastly, we evaluated the chatbot's performance using the final configuration on both local GPU+CPU setups and CPU-based Google Cloud Run.
-This test aims to compare the chatbot's response time in different environments using the optimal settings previously identified.
+The aim of this test was to compare the chatbot's response times in different environments under the optimal settings previously identified.

 #### Final Configuration
 ```